sansharma056/twitter-clone-react/README.md

 # Updates

+**2020/12/07:** At this point, I've made enough progress on the frontend part of this project that I'm willing to start working on the backend.
+I'll still be adding components here as backend demands.

 **2020/12/01:** Just as I predicted this project is still in works.
 I do believe that I'll complete frontend part of this project in the coming week.

 # Screenshots